irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

-Time efficient radix sorts and sorted views for large lists/arrays of any indexable type.
+Time efficient radix sorts and sorted views for large lists/arrays of any indexable type.</br>
-Allowing the following options:
+Allowing the following features:
 ------------------------------------------------------------------------------------------------------------
 - Sort std::list, std::vector and arrays of any indexable type, very quickly.
 - Get a sorted 'view' of an array, by getting a sorted verstion of the indexes of the elements, keeping the original array unchanged.